GitJit-max/learning-linux/chapter/05-links.md

 ### Symbolic link by drag and drop

 Graphical file managers (such as Nemo) provide an easy and automatic method of creating another type of shortcut.
 Holding **` Ctrl + Shift `** while dropping a file will create a [symbolic link](#symbolic-and-hard-links), rather than copying or moving the file.
-In some distributions, a small menu appears whenever a file is dropped; Offering a choice of copying, moving or linking the file. [^shotts-guilink]
+In some distributions, a small menu appears whenever a file is dropped; offering a choice of copying, moving or linking the file. [^shotts-guilink]

 > In addition, there are so-called [hard links](#symbolic-and-hard-links).
 It is important to be aware of hard links, because you might encounter them from time to time, even though modern practice prefers symbolic links. [^shotts-hard]